dujijundavid/starting-ragchatbot-codebase/README.md

 ## Overview

 This application is a full-stack web application that enables users to query course materials and receive intelligent, context-aware responses.
-It uses ChromaDB for vector storage, Anthropic's Claude for AI generation, and provides a web interface for interaction.
+It uses ChromaDB for vector storage, and Anthropic's Claude 3.5 Haiku (default) for AI generation with significantly lower cost than Sonnet, while remaining overrideable via `.env` (`ANTHROPIC_MODEL`).

 ## Prerequisites